edinburghhacklab/labthings/newsquawk/README.md

 * Updated to use UV as a package manager, though syncing with requirements.txt seems to remove the module botocore for some reason even though it's still needed.
 If this happens, fix with `uv pip install boto3`.

+* Auto-update can sometimes fail if git-pull results in needing `git sparse-checkout reapply` - running this command and reloading will fix

 * Touching in any way, shape or form may cause painful and irreversible effects, to the pi or to you.

 *Last touched by vgorl 09/2025*